MadiikCode/MadiikCode/README.md

 I’m a passionate junior Python backend developer, just beginning my journey in the world of programming.

-Skills: Python / Django / REST API / Git / GitHub / PostgreSQL
+Skills: Python / Django / Git / GitHub / PostgreSQL

 - 🔭 ’m currently working on a project called BishkekToday — a news portal that I’m developing using Django for the backend and Bootstrap/CSS for the frontend.
 - 👯  I’m open to new projects and collaborations, especially in the fields of web development, backend, and early-stage startups.
-- ⚡  Fun fact: When I first started learning to code, I thought bugs were something scary
+- ⚡  Fun fact: When I first started learning to code, I thought bugs were something scary))

 <h3 align="left">Languages and Tools:</h3>